James Powell & Sons | Arts & Crafts Pendant Light | England c.1900

 Whitefriars Glass Company, London

-James Powell & Sons
+James Powell & Sons/ Harry Powell

 - In 1834 James Powell, then a 60-year-old London wine merchant and entrepreneur, purchased the Whitefriars Glass Company, a small glass-works off Fleet Street in London.